 Todou Hinako puts on an amiable rookie face but she isn’t completely fake or deceitful because it is normal for people to establish a certain workplace image that’s different from their real personality.
 Todou genuinely cares for the people around her, it’s just that her inner curiosity over horrendous murder cases gets the better of her.
 And her tough douchey senpai, Shoji, calls her out for that.

-I was surprised to see Kanjani Eight’s Yokoyama Yuu as Yasuhisa Shoji.
-Running, being pursued by men in suits; I thought he’s going to be the usual funny-bad boy-oddball type of character but it turns out he’s a serious, albeit short-tempered, member of the same investigative squad.
+Kanjani Eight’s Yokoyama Yuu as Yasuhisa Shoji is introduced in the middle of a chase which gives his character a troublemaker image.
+I thought he’s going to be the usual funny-bad boy-oddball type of character but it turns out he’s a serious, albeit short-tempered, member of the same investigative squad.
 He is running after the bad guys, not away from them.
 And when he catches them, he can’t help but get violent.
 I’m having a hard time taking him seriously though.
 Kanjani members are known to be funny sweethearts and his acting here looks a bit awkward and forced, plus his lips are protruding at times when they’re not supposed to.

 Stealing the spotlight is one of my favorite actors, Hayashi Kento.
 You see he can do outright violent cray or subtle mysterious dorky cray as easy as one-two-three.
 In this show, it’s the latter.
 I’m curious to see what kind of person Nakajima Tamotsu is.
 Coincidentally (or not?), his ‘fluorescent light baby’ video suggestion revealed the perpetrator of the crime that led to the death of Todou’s best friend.
 He’s the most compelling supporting character for now (probably even more intriguing than the leads since Shoji’s violent outbursts have a predictable back story).